top of page

 You can choose six modules from the following 10, in any order*.
 It’s fine to decide on which one you’d like to tackle next after you’ve finished the previous one, so you don’t have to choose them all up front:

-Ideal for beginners, or for ‘returners’ who need an initial run-though on aperture, shutter speed, ISO and focusing - and on how to set up their specific camera model to make it as easy to use as possible, but still with full control.
-This gives you an initial practise session to help you become more familiar with your camera, and with basic settings, but is entirely optional depending on your current level.
+Designed for beginners, or for ‘returners’ who need an initial run-though on aperture, shutter speed, ISO and focusing.
+This gives you all of the information you need in order to move away from shooting in auto, and with basic settings, but is entirely optional* depending on your current level.

-This module covers a variety of compositional techniques, along with advice on handling extreme lighting conditions, and making the most of available light.
-We will also touch on post processing, including stitched panoramas – and how to ensure you have captured all of the necessary image data in order to make the most of the image afterwards, if you choose to do so.
+This module covers a variety of compositional techniques, along with advice on handling extreme lighting conditions, making the most of available light, and how good planning can transform your photography.
+Image editing/post processing is also discussed – including how to ensure you have captured all of the necessary 'data' in order to make the most of the image afterwards, if you choose to do so.

 Understanding how light and shadow enhances an urban or architectural shot can make all the difference.
-We will look at how using man-made structures can create impact in your images, as well as considering how different angles and compositions can work together to create more unique and abstract images.
-This module will also include elements on black and white photography.
+This Module looks at how using man-made structures can create impact in your images, as well as considering how different angles and compositions can work together to create more unique and abstract images.
+It also includes advice on using light to your advantage, and covers some elements on black and white photography.

 How, when and why to create street and documentary shots.
-This module explains what ‘street photography’ is and why you might want to try it – as well as looking at how you document a moment in time, to really tell a story.
-Making use of light and shadow is also a key part of this module, as the right lighting conditions can turn a mundane scene into something that is worthy of being printed and hung on the wall.
+This Module explains what ‘street photography’ is and why you might want to try it – as well as looking at how you document a moment in time, to really tell a story.
+Making use of light and shadow is also a key part of this module, as the right lighting conditions (and good editing!) can turn a mundane scene into something that is worthy of being printed and hung on the wall.

 This is all about dealing with the technical challenges of shooting in the dark – as well as how to use available light sources to add drama to a night shot, and understanding which subjects work best when photographed at night.
-We will also cover choosing and using a tripod, and how to ensure that your night shots are sharp, clear and as dramatic as you want them to be.
+This Module also covers choosing and using a tripod, and how to ensure that your night shots are sharp, clear and as dramatic as you want them to be.
 Note, this module does not include astro photography.

 Back to course overview.